EHfive/pulseaudio-modules-bt/README.md

 ### Connect device

-Then connect your bluetooth device and switch audio profile to 'A2DP Sink';
+Connect your bluetooth device and switch audio profile to 'A2DP Sink';

 If there is only profile 'HSP/HFP' and 'off', disconnect and reconnect your device.